TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

       (fc3): Linear(in_features=84, out_features=10, bias=True)
       )

-Optimizer and loss - Optimize edici ve kayıp
+Optimize edici ve kayıp
 ============================================

+..
 We define the optimizer and loss functions that will be used for training the model.

 Modeli eğitmek için kullanılacak optimize edici ve kayıp fonksiyonlarını tanımlıyoruz.